Violevo/Valorant-Colorbot-V2/README.md

 2. Install [Python](https://www.python.org/downloads/) and dependencies
 3. Modify `settings.py` to your liking
 4. Run the `main.py file` and instructions

+   (ignore the server folder its a work in progress)

 ## Changes

-Since this is more of an example project, I'd encourage you to clone and rename this project to use for your own puposes, it's a good starter boilerplate for creating your own valorant cheat.
+Since this is more of an example project, I'd encourage you to clone and rename this project to use for your own purposes, it's a good starter boilerplate for creating your own valorant cheat.

 ## Find a bug?

 If you found an issue or would like to submit an improvement to this project, please [Submit An Issue](https://github.com/Violevo/Valorant-Colorbot-V2/issues)

-## Known issues (Work in progress)
+## Yet to implement

 The following bugs/features are yet to be fixed/implemented, but feel free to implement these yourself: